intel/mlir-extensions/mlir/docs/Passes/UnstrideMemrefPass.md

 Therefore, to enable this process, in this pass we convert memrefs with more than rank of 1 (ranks > 1) to flat pointers (1-D ranked spv.ptr) and keep other information separately in other variables.
 So that we can do the right index calculations.
 Since, we lose the information about both ranks and sizes in each ranks, we need to keep the information about both the shape and the strides to calculate the right address.

+This pass supports both statically and dynamically shaped memrefs.

 # Example